nm05119/Exact-algorithms-for-budgeted-prize-collecting-covering-subgraph-problems/README.md

 For the definition of the symbols and the terms hereby used, and for references to the original sources of the instances, we refer to the paper mentioned above.

-The directory "Instances" contains six .inst files, corresponding to the six base instances considered in the paper.
-The first line contains the number of vertices of the instance.
+The directory "Instances" contains seven .inst files, corresponding to the six base instances considered in the paper, and to the instance shown in Figure 1 of the paper.
+The first line of these files contains the number of vertices of the instance.
 All the other lines, one for each vertex v, contains in the order: the x-coordinate, the y-coordinate and the full prize p_v, separated by a space.
 All the base instances are Euclidean and symmetric.

 Each of the two directories "Tour-BPCCSP" and "Tree-BPCCSP" contain the following three subdirectories: "Parameters", "Branch-and-Cut" and "Benders".
 The subdirectories "Parameters" contain six .param files.
 The .param files contain 72